Technical Targeting Analyst

 *Higher starting salary possible depending on experience level.

-As a TTA you will be a pivotal member of a mission that pioneers solutions that enable the DS&T; to collect intelligence against our nation's highest priority threats in a global environment that is often hostile, fast-paced, and technologically savvy.
+As a TTA you will be a pivotal member of a mission that pioneers solutions that enable the DS&T to collect intelligence against our nation's highest priority threats in a global environment that is often hostile, fast-paced, and technologically savvy.
 We are looking for high-energy, intellectually curious individuals who thrive on tackling the most difficult all-source analytic efforts in support of cutting-edge operations using specialized, state-of-the-art tools and technologies.
-This work is increasingly complex and highly dynamic, affording the successful candidate considerable opportunity to address high-profile intelligence issues and apply the full-range of analytic tradecraft to sophisticated, challenging DST mission covering many regional areas including: the Middle East, East Asia, South Asia, Europe and Latin America as well as developing substantive expertise on terrorism, proliferation, cyber threats, narcotics trafficking and money laundering.
+This work is increasingly complex and highly dynamic.
+It affords the successful candidate considerable opportunity to address high-profile intelligence issues and apply the full-range of analytic tradecraft to sophisticated, challenging worldwide DS&T missions.
+Concurrently the successful candidate will develop substantive expertise on terrorism, proliferation, cyber threats, narcotics trafficking and money laundering.

 TTA positions involve research, critical thinking skills, as well as writing, and briefing both current and longer term intelligence studies to senior officials and to steer intelligence operations and exploit key data.
 Key to this work is being able to identify and assess the right entities and the right vulnerabilities and technology trends to enable new collection operations that answer critical intelligence issues.
 Doing it right requires strong analytic, research and investigative skills combined with ops sense and personal initiative and some technical expertise or aptitude.
 Opportunities exist for further professional development, to include assignments in other Agency offices, as well as, some overseas travel and occasional stateside travel.
 Discretion is a must and the capability to work with highly sensitive intelligence is required.
 Advanced training will be provided in telecommunications systems and capabilities as well as analytical tools and methodologies.